When was Cajamar Caja Rural, as it is today, founded?

 The Cajamar Cooperative Group is a consolidable group of credit entities which was authorised and classified as an Institutional Protection System (SIP) by the Bank of Spain in December 2009.
-Following the 2009 and 2013 merger of Cajamar Caja Rural with Ruralcaja, CR Castellón, Crèdit València, Caja Rural de Casinos and Caja Rural de Canarias, it is now made up of Cajamar Caja Rural, Caixa Rural Torrent, Caixa Rural de Vila-real, Caixaltea, Caixa Rural Burriana, Caixa Rural Nules, Caixacallosa, Caixapetrer, Caixaalqueries, Caixa Rural San Vicent Ferrer de Vall d'Uixó, Caja Rural de Cheste, Caixa Rural d'Alginet, Caja Rural de Villar, Caixaturís, Caixa Rural Vilavella, Caixa Albalat, Caixa Rural de Almenara, Caixa Rural Vilafamés and Caixa Rural Xilxes and Banco de Crédito Social Cooperativo.
+Following the 2009 and 2013 merger of Cajamar Caja Rural with Ruralcaja, CR Castellón, Crèdit València, Caja Rural de Casinos and Caja Rural de Canarias, it is now made up of Cajamar Caja Rural, Caixa Rural Torrent, Caixa Rural de Vila-real, Caixaltea, Caixa Rural Burriana, Caixa Rural Nules, Caixacallosa, Caixapetrer, Caixalqueries, Caixa Rural San Vicent Ferrer de Vall d'Uixó, Caja Rural de Cheste, Caixa Rural d'Alginet, Caja Rural de Villar, Caixaturís, Caixa Rural Vilavella, Caixa Albalat, Caixa Rural de Almenara, Caixa Rural Vilafamés, Caixa Rural Xilxes and Banco de Crédito Social Cooperativo.

 Which position does Grupo Cooperativo Cajamar hold within the sector as a whole?